Homepage

 "We are not a threat": Cuban regime seeks rapprochement with the U.S. amid tensions

-Punishing the people is not the way to overthrow a dictatorship
+Punishing the people is not overthrowing a dictatorship

-Lawmakers do not rule out a criminal charge against Raúl Castro in the United States
+Congress members do not rule out a criminal accusation against Raúl Castro in the United States

-Mario Díaz-Balart asserts that Trump will not allow a dictatorship 90 miles away: “The military force remains in the Caribbean.”
+Mario Díaz-Balart asserts that Trump will not allow a dictatorship 90 miles away: “Military force remains in the Caribbean.”

 Gerardo Hernández boasts about tourism in Cuba “despite the haters” and the statistics